Low Emission Zones mean daily charges for older, more polluting vehicles entering London

 The ULEZ will be enforced by cameras – there'll be no barriers or toll booths – and charges will be additional to any LEZ or Congestion Charge Zone charges that apply.

-It's possible that the size and scope of the ULEZ could change even before it has begun.
+The size and scope of the ULEZ looks set to change even before it has begun.

-In May 2016 the new Mayor of London, Sadiq Khan, announced that he will launch a formal consultation on a major package of measures to tackle air pollution in London.
-The Mayor's proposals are expected to include:
+In July 2016 the new Mayor of London, Sadiq Khan launched a formal consultation on a major package of measures to tackle air pollution in London.
+The main features of the Mayor's proposals are: